csells/go_router/README.md

 }
 ```

-Because the `LoginInfo` is a `ChangeNotifier`, it can accept listeners and notify them of data changes via the use of
+Because the `LoginInfo` is a `ChangeNotifier`, it can accept listeners and notify them of data changes.
-the `notifyListeners` method.
-We can then use the provider package to drop the login info into the widget tree like so:
+We can then use [the provider package](https://pub.dev/packages/provider)
+(which is based on `InheritedWidget`) to drop an instance of `LoginInfo` into the widget tree:

 ```dart
 class App extends StatelessWidget {